grafana/loki/docs/logql.md

 - `topk`: Select largest k elements by sample value

-The aggregation operators can either be used to aggregate over all label values or a set of distinct label values by including a `withou` or a `by` clause:
+The aggregation operators can either be used to aggregate over all label values or a set of distinct label values by including a `without` or a `by` clause:

 > `<aggr-op>([parameter,] <vector expression>) [without|by (<label list>)]`